Scale to meet your needs.

 The Route String is a 20-bit field in downstream directed packet that the hub uses to route the packet to the designated downstream port.
 It is composed of a concatenation of the downstream port numbers (4 bits per hub) for each hub traversed to reach a device.
 The hub uses a Hub Depth value multiplied by four as an offset into the Route String to locate the bits it uses to determine the downstream port number.
 The Hub Depth value is determined and assigned to every hub during the enumeration process.

 Connecting to the host via USB 2 or USB 3 means you will have a 5-hub depth limit, meaning you can sync up to 85 devices with our hubs.

 Our Thunderbolt 3 connection hubs effectively removes that limit – meaning you can sync up to 96 devices.

 Each managed USB hub needs to be connected to mains power individually and the first hub in the chain should be connected to the local computer through the hub’s host port.

-Five additional hub can be attached to the downstream USB ports of the first hub by their host ports as shown in the graphic across.
+Four additional hub can be attached to the downstream USB ports of the first hub by their host ports as shown in the graphic across.

 This star topology allows you to connect up to 85 devices for charging and syncing from a single computer.